NiicooR/koywe-challenge/README.md

 A NestJS API for converting between fiat and cryptocurrencies.
 This project allows users to create and retrieve currency quotes with real-time exchange rates.

+# Related Projects

+This API has a companion frontend project that provides a user interface for the currency exchange functionality:

+- [Currency Exchange UI](https://github.com/NiicooR/koywe-challenge-ui) - Next.js frontend application for interacting with this API

 ## Prerequisites

 - Node.js (v16 or higher)